Skip to main content

 a Cartesian grid with points (-3,9),(-2,4),(-1,1),(0,0),(1,1),(2,4),(3,9); the points are connected with a smooth curve with arrows on both ends

-In this example, the points do not fall on a straight line.
+In this last example, the points did not fall on a straight line.
 Many algebraic equations have graphs that are non-linear, where the points do not fall on a straight line.
-We connected the points with a smooth curve, sketching from left to right.
+What is it that makes an equation have a straight line?

 Reading Questions Reading Questions